fundfluent-admin/funding-assistant/project-roadmap.md

 ## Conclusion

-**Major Achievement**: The FundFluent MCP server has been successfully modernized with MCP SDK 1.16.0, implementing all core improvements from Phases 1 and 2.
+**Major Achievement**: The FundFluent MCP server has been successfully modernized through multiple phases, implementing all core improvements from Phases 1, 2, 3B, and 4A.
 The server now features:

 - Modern McpServer architecture with enhanced capabilities
 - StreamableHTTP transport for improved performance and reliability
 - Comprehensive resource support for document management
 - Robust error handling with proper MCP error codes
 - Enhanced tool annotations for better LLM understanding
+- Modular registration architecture with 95% line reduction in main file
+- Centralized error handling and separation of concerns

-**Current Status**: The server architecture is now state-of-the-art with fully functional API authentication.
-All critical blocking issues have been resolved.
+**Current Status**: The server architecture is now state-of-the-art with fully functional API authentication and modular scalability.
+All critical blocking issues have been resolved and the codebase is highly maintainable.

 **Strategic Decision**: OAuth2 migration has been deferred in favor of a simpler, data-driven approach.
 The current API key method has been successfully implemented with Bearer token authentication, with OAuth2 evaluation after sufficient usage data is collected.